-Our investment strategy is to acquire primarily stabilized, income-generating commercial real estate across asset classes in the U.S. and, to a lesser extent, outside the U.S. These investments include real estate-related operating companies.
-We also to a lesser extent invest in real estate debt investments to provide current income and a source of liquidity for our share repurchase plan, cash management, and other purposes.
+Our investment strategy is to acquire primarily stabilized, income-generating commercial real estate across asset classes in the United States and, to a lesser extent, outside the United States.
+We also invest to a lesser extent in real estate debt investments to provide current income and other purposes.